 In contrast, if you think mostly about what love can give – prestige, confidence, money, and so on – you vibrate on a frequency of lack, and will struggle to attract real, loving relationships.

-The take-home message, then, is clear: try to visualize unconditional love going in both directions when you visualize your dream partner.
+The take-home message, then, is clear: try to visualize unconditional love going in both directions when you know how to visualize your dream partner.

 In addition, don't forget unconditional love for yourself is just as important as manifesting love from an ideal partner.
 After all, you need to believe you deserve that love, and if you can't offer it to yourself then you can't draw it toward you either.